Starting on day one, we'll implement a rapid series of bold reforms to restore our nation to full prosperity.

 That's how I've been sending my daughter to school, cleaning her up at a local restaurant, sending her to school until I can find another place to live.

-And I've got illegal immigrants, illegal aliens getting, you know, uh debit cards and apartments and housing, and I mean the American people are fed up with this, and I really think this is the reason why we saw such a successful election with President Trump.
+And I really think this is the reason why we saw such a successful election with President Trump.

-Overwhelming because Americans are like, we're done.
+Overwhelming, because Americans are like, we're done.

 There's no doubt.

-There's no doubt the cost, it's not it's not a dollar cost.
+The cost, it's not a dollar cost.

-It's it's the dollar, and then it's multiple derivatives, right, of that dollar, whether it's it's the direct payment, whether it's paying for hotel rooms for these illegals to stay or housing where otherwise American citizens could be, or I'll give you a great example of a cost.
+It's the dollar, and then it's multiple derivatives, right, of that dollar, whether it's the direct payment, whether it's paying for hotel rooms for these illegals to stay or housing where otherwise American citizens could be.

-Natural born citizens, native-born Americans, employment levels today are lower.
+Natural born citizens, native born Americans, employment levels today are lower.

-We've actually seen negative employment for Native born Americans.
+We've actually seen negative employment for native born Americans.

 We are below pre-COVID levels right now.